harshabc4/harshabc4/README.md

   </a>
 </p>

-<h3 align="center">My two passions are coding and carpentry.
+My two passions are coding and carpentry.
 Different skillsets that have a surpising amount of similarities.
-Whether it's with a saw and tape measurer or mouse and keyboard, I love to solve a problem and build something.</h3>
+Whether it's with a saw and tape measurer or mouse and keyboard, I love to solve a problem and build something.

-<h2 align="center">Projects</h2>
+<h1 align="center">Projects</h2>
 <table bordercolor="#66b2b2">

   <tr>